samituga/security-toolbox/README.md

 * [Technologies](#technologies)

 ## General info
-This project will contain some cyber security tools.
+This project will contain some cybersecurity tools.
-The purpouse of this project is to gain a better understanding of cyber security and scripting with golang
+The purpose of this project is to gain a better understanding of cyber security and scripting with golang

 ## Technologies
 Project is created with: